washingtonpost/elex-live-model/README.md

 * We recommend that you set up a virtualenv and activate it (IE ``mkvirtualenv elex-model`` via http://virtualenvwrapper.readthedocs.io/en/latest/).
 * Run ``pip install elex-model``
+  * If you get stuck with an error about `qdldl` (e.g. `RuntimeError: CMake must be installed to build qdldl`), you are missing `cmake`.
+You can install it with Homebrew with `brew install cmake` or [compile it from source](https://cmake.org/download/).

 ### Usage